 From the Kesselfall-Alpenhaus, take the bus to the Restaurant "Heidnische Kirche" (2040 m).
 There are actually two busses interrupted by an elevator.
-These busses run only in the summer season from mid May to mid October.
+These buses run only in the summer season from mid-May to mid-October.
 Details on www.tauerntouristik.at.
-Fee is € 16,00.
+The fee is € 16,00.
 The reservoirs of the hydroelectric power company are a big tourist attraction.

 The restaurant at the reservoir is where the walk to the Heinrich-Schwaiger-Haus begins.

 Getting there to the east side of the mountain with its impressive southeast slope is along the Grossglockner Hochalpenstraße high alpine road (open from May to October)

 The only nearby hut is the Heinrich-Schwaiger-Haus (2802 m).
 After a 3-year overall renovation the Heinrich-Schwaiger-haus has opened again on June 27th 2012.
 It has room to sleep for 57 guests.
 It is open to the public from end of June to end of September.
 A warden is present.
 WC, separate ladies/gentleman bathrooms with cold water.

 Outside that time, an always-open winter-room with room to sleep for 6 persons is available in front of the hut; it offers a gas-heater, a wood-heater and a gas-cooker.
 According to Ivonas trip report the cooker did not work in October 2008, so you should not rely on it.